 We decided to rent our own boat and requested the boatman bring us back after sunset.
 It is unusual to do so as this part of the ocean can be very wild and most boatmen want to come back before the sun sets.
 He agreed to take us at 11 and return after sunset.

 It was a huge amount of time on Cresta de Gallo.
 Looking back it was a little too long!
 However, it allowed us to shoot all different sides of the island at a really leisurely pace, with lots of time to enjoy hammocks, swimming, and taking it all in.

 Our boatman was a deadset legend and gave us the local price thanks to our friend, Mel, from DIY Philippines Facebook group.
 His name was Pasik Suicon.
 You can reach Pasik Suicon on 09264560588

-The price for renting our own boat for half the day was 1500 pesos, which is $30 USD.
+The price for renting our own boat for half the day was 1500 pesos, which is $30 USD (prices as of 2018).
 We were only two people but the boat could have fit anywhere from 4-8 people I assume.
 So it wasn’t super cheap for us with just two people but we were paying for the flexibility and actually, there weren’t many people around San Fernando to team up with for a shared boat.